emmo-repo/EMMOntoPy/examples/emmodoc/introduction.md

 whose members are defined as belonging to the class.
 They are yellow in the graphical representations.

-%BRANCHFIG EMMO leafs=Physical,Elementary caption='Example of the top-level entity branch showing some classes and relationships between them.'
+%BRANCHFIG EMMO leafs=Perspective,Elementary caption='Example of the top-level branch of EMMO showing some classes and relationships between them.'

 ### Axioms